This flow chart summarizes the thinking and procedures needed to set-up the race car as per my new E Book "The 7 Little Known Hacks...".

 The talented racing driver is highly skilled in going quick around the race track.

 But clearly, driving ability does not depend on knowing the ins and outs of how the race car actually works.
 The driver just responds and utilizes the...

-A case in point is buying suspension springs.
-How do you know what spring rates to order?
+When buying suspension springs, how do you know what spring rates to order?

 Parts suppliers, shock absorber and suspension specialists, and car preparation shops are likely to make a the choice for you, unless you say what you want.

 Yet, even with very experienced people making the decision, most racing car spring selection is little more than informed guess work.
 It doesn't need to be that way.

 In racing, it's the stiffness of the spring that counts.